 When it comes to credit scoring, or any scoring for that matter, individuals always want to know where they stand.
 After all, if you can’t compare yourself to others, how can you tell if you’re good, bad, or just plain average, right?

 That brings us to the age old question, which will forever be disputed, “What is the average credit score?”
 Keep in mind I’m referring to credit scores in the United States.
-It’s hard enough focusing on one country let alone the whole world.
+It’s hard enough focusing on one country let alone the entire world.

 There Are Different Types of Credit Scores Out There